bcgov/aps-infra-platform/documentation/guides/tutorial-idp-client-cred-flow.md

 - `client-jwt-jwks-url` (Signed JWT with JWKS URL)

 In this scenario, when a Client is requesting access, they will be required to enter a public URL that holds the public key information for a key pair that will be used in step 5 when retrieving the Bearer Token.
-For further details, you can see the specific example `intro-signed-jwt.md`.
+For further details, you can see the specific example [Variation - Signed JWT](./intro-signed-jwt.md).